-So you’ve started your blog, you’re publishing incredibly valuable content, and you’re doing your best to reach as many people as possible that may find your information useful.
+So you’ve created a blog, you’re publishing incredibly valuable content, and you’re doing your best to reach as many people as possible that may find your information useful.

 Simple yardstick measurements for your blogging progress